Written by Shannon,

-Jen’s earliest memories of depression date back to her junior year of high school, when the winter months would make her feel down and tired and her thoughts became very negative.
-In college these feelings persisted, and got even stronger.
+Jen’s earliest memories of depression date back to her junior year of high school, when the winter months would make her feel down and tired and her thoughts became negative.
+In college, these feelings persisted and grew stronger.
 Usually an extrovert, she began to withdraw from her social activities and preferred to be alone, so she knew something was off.

 Deciding it was time to try getting help again, she continued her process to find a treatment that would work for her.
-Her doctor prescribed Paxil because it had been effective for her mother.
+Her doctor prescribed Paxil (brand name for paroxetine), a different antidepressant, for her anxiety because it had been effective for her mother.
 It seemed to take the edge off of her depression and anxiety, and with that came some relief.

 A body and mind divided